| Queensland floods –

 degrees rise in temperature some fifty years ahead.

 It is not on the agenda of most people.
+This is an argument promoted by the skeptics which

 has fallen on willing ears by a public that is most reluctant to give up

+the luxuries of modern life.
 There are an equally dedicated and passionate group

 of supporters for action on climate change who have created the